lmorg/murex/docs/GUIDE.quick-start.md

 ```
 ### Arrays

-Due to variables not being expanded into arrays by default, _murex_ supports an
+Due to variables not being expanded into arrays by default, Murex supports an
 additional variable construct for arrays.
 These are `@` prefixed:
 ```
 » files = %[file1.txt, file2.txt, file3.txt]